Dr Philippa Williams

 4. Geographies of work in India’s post-liberal economy.

-In collaboration with Al James (QMUL), Bhaskar Vira (University of Cambridge) and Fiona McConnell (Newcastle University) I am working on a project which takes up questions concerning worker agency, skills upgrading and socially inclusive growth in India.
+In collaboration with Al James (Newcastle University), Bhaskar Vira (University of Cambridge) and Fiona McConnell (Newcastle University) I am working on a project which takes up questions concerning worker agency, skills upgrading and socially inclusive growth in India.
 Within the context of India’s economic growth and the recent ‘global’ economic downturn the project critically examines the labour market experiences of India’s urban youth as they seek to build careers in India’s New Service Economy.
 The project focuses on the experiences of Northeast migrants and Muslims and examines the developmental role of labour market intermediaries in upgrading workers’ skills and brokering upward mobility amongst these historically marginalised groups.
 This work shifts my focus on everyday Muslim citizenship to the post-liberal spaces of India’s private sector and metropolitan middle class spheres.
 In relation to this project I am also conducting research that examines the career trajectories and experiences of graduates from Jamia Millia Islamia, New Delhi.
-A significant part of this work is being carried out by a Research Assistant, Khalid Jaleel.
+We have two papers currently forthcoming and in preparation from this project.

 5. Political transnationalism and overseas citizenship for the India diaspora.